sagemathinc/cocalc/notes/aug2013-push.md

       x (make sure works for not root directory) x (make sure works for split pane)

-    - keyboard shortcuts for each thing:
-        - forward search
-        - inverse search
-        - show latex log

-    - inverse search: line should go to middle of editor.
+   x- keyboard shortcuts for forward search x- inverse search: line should go to middle of editor. x- bug where pdf preview is too tall.
-    - ux: make it clear which pane is currently focused.

-    - bug where pdf preview is too tall.

     - get rid of use of pdftotext -- but leave in code that makes it possible.
-    - bar between cm editor and preview
+    - bar between cm editor and preview (?)
+    - show error messages in place where they occur, if possible (e.g., in the same file); otherwise, at least nicer browser...

+CONFIG: put a single JSON object comment at bottom of file; have another page/tab that gives the settings.

     - config: customize latex command line -- put at top of the output of latex log.
     - config: persist custom latex command -- ideas: could be a chat message; search on startup.